microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ## Scenario

-The goal of the full lab is to upload an audio file to Azure and save the transcripts back inside a Cosmos DB database and enrich these transcriptions with a summary using Azure Open AI.
+The goal of the full lab is to upload an audio file to Azure and save the transcripts back inside a Cosmos DB database and enrich these transcriptions with a summary using Azure OpenAI.
 The scenario is as follows:

 ![Hand's On Lab Architecture](assets/architecture-overview.png)

 1. You will use Azure Load Testing to be able to simulate the traffic on your system
 1. All requests will go through APIM (API Management).
 This includes the requests for fetching transcriptions and for uploading audio files.
-1. The first Azure Function (standard function) will be mainly responsible of uploading the audio file to the Storage Account.
+1. The first Azure Function (standard function) will be mainly responsible for uploading the audio file to the Storage Account.
-1. Whenever a blob is uploaded to the Storage Account, a BlobCreated event will be emitted to Event Grid
+1. Whenever a blob is uploaded to the Storage Account, a `BlobCreated` event will be emitted to Event Grid
 1. The Event Grid System Topic will push the event (in real time) to trigger the Azure Durable Function
 1. The Azure Durable Function will start processing the audio file
 1. The Azure Durable Function will use the Speech To Text service for audio transcription.
 It will use the Monitor pattern to check every few seconds if the transcription is done.
 1. The Azure Durable Function will retrieve the transcription from the Speech to Text service
-1. The Azure Durable Function will use Azure Open AI to generate a summary of the audio file from the transcription
+1. The Azure Durable Function will use Azure OpenAI to generate a summary of the audio file from the transcription
 1. The Azure Durable Function will then store the transcription and its summary in Cosmos DB

 You will also learn: